ayushayush591/IndicQA-Benchmark/README.md

   For evaluating instruction-finetuned models, use the specific prompts provided for these models.

 - **Translation Test Pipeline**
   The `Trans_test.py` script is used for translation tasks.
 You'll need to set up the IndicTrans2 system as a translation system, which is available at [IndicTrans2 GitHub](https://github.com/AI4Bharat/IndicTrans2/tree/main).
-This system translates from a source language to English, back-translates it, and then evaluates the translated output.
+This will be used for translating from a source language to English, back-translates it, and then evaluates the translated output.

 ---